Alex Gonzalez (shortstop, born 1973): Professional career

 Gonzalez began his pro baseball career in the minor leagues in 1991 with the Gulf Coast Blue Jays.
 The following season, he moved up to Single-A, playing for the Myrtle Beach Hurricanes in the Carolina League.
 He was named the MVP of the Hurricanes as they won the South Atlantic League Championship.
 The Blue Jays named him the recipient of the Howard Webster award in 1992.
 In 1993, he moved up in the minors to Double-A, spending the season with the Southern League's Knoxville Smokies.
 Gonzalez made the AA and AAA all star teams.
 In 1994, Gonzalez played in the Venezuelan professional league during winter ball playing in Barquisimeto where he was named to the All Star team.
 After making the major league team to begin 1994, Gonzalez batted .151 in 15 games and was sent down to Triple-A Syracuse at the end of April because of a hamstring injury.
 With Syracuse, Gonzalez batted .284 as he spent the rest of the season in the minors due to the major league strike and made the all star team.

 Gonzalez was the Blue Jays starting shortstop from 1995 to 2001.
 In 1999, his season was cut short after starting with a .290 batting average due to a torn labrum in his throwing arm.
 Dr. James Andrews performed surgery in August and, after a six-month rehab, he returned to the Blue Jays as their starting shortstop.
 Throughout his career, Gonzalez averaged around .250 with decent power for a middle infielder, but was unable to hit for high average.
 He made up for the lack of average with good RBI production and solid defense.
 He finished his career with 536 RBI and 137 home runs.
 He led the American league twice in fielding percentage for shortstops and he holds the American league record for assists in one game with 13, and was ranked first in 1997 with Total Zone Runs as a SS with 13.
 After spending eight years with the Toronto Blue Jays, he was traded to the Chicago Cubs on December 21, 2001, for Félix Heredia and minor leaguer James Deschaine.
 Gonzalez had two of his best seasons as the Cubs starting shortstop from 2002 to 2003.
+He hit five walk-off home runs during his two years with the Cubs.
 In 2003, he hit a career-high 20 home runs and advanced to the postseason with the Cubs.
 Gonzalez's strong point in the postseason was his offense; he batted .275 and hit 4 home runs in 12 postseason games.
 During the Cubs' eighth inning collapse in Game 6 of the 2003 NLCS versus the Florida Marlins, which became infamous due to the Steve Bartman incident, Gonzalez committed a fielding error on a ground ball in the hole hit by Miguel Cabrera, contributing to the Marlins scoring seven runs, five unearned, afterward in that inning.